MikailaAkeredolu/IntroToSQLMovies/README.md

 - There's been a data entry mistake; Starship Troopers is actually rated R, not PG-13.
 Create a query that finds the movie by its title and changes its rating to R.

-- ### Show the ID number and rating of all of the Horror and Documentary movies in the database.
-Do this in only one query or two queries.
+- Show the ID number and rating of all of the Horror and Documentary movies in the database.
+Do this in only one query or two queries if you can!

 - This time let's find the average, maximum, and minimum IMDB score for movies of each rating.